aliyun/terraform-provider-alicloud/website/docs/r/oss_bucket.html.markdown

 * `transfer_acceleration` - (Optional, Available since 1.123.1) A transfer acceleration status of a bucket.
 See [`transfer_acceleration`](#transfer_acceleration) below.
 * `lifecycle_rule_allow_same_action_overlap` - (Optional, Available since 1.208.1) A boolean that indicates lifecycle rules allow prefix overlap.
 * `access_monitor` - (Optional, Available since 1.208.1) A access monitor status of a bucket.
 See [`access_monitor`](#access_monitor) below.
+* `resource_group_id` - (Optional, Available since 1.218.1) The ID of the resource group to which the bucket belongs.

 ### `cors_rule`